mlochbaum/Singeli/README.md

       src = 1 + dst
     }

 Outside the loop, these variables are pointers, and inside it, they are individual values.
-It's `exec` in the loop's definition that performs this conversion, using the given index `i` to index into each pointer in `vars`.
+It's the `iter` generator that performs this conversion, using the given index `i` to index into each pointer in `vars`.
 Each variable tracks whether its value was set inside the loop and writes to memory if this is the case.

 ## Generators